Welcome to Breakthrough2Change Counselling

 Online sessions are via Zoom.
 In-person sessions take place in a designated therapy room at the Old Coach and Horses in Wrangle which is easily accessible from areas such as Lincolnshire, Skegness, Spilsby and Woodhall Spa.

-Individual therapy £40
+Individual therapy sessions are for 1 hour and £40

 The therapist can be contacted by email or if you prefer please feel free to call on the number provided to book your first appointment.